Sajjon/hebandla/README.md

 # What is this?
-This is #PureSwift code for construction of a [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compatible list of common Swedish 🇸🇪 words.
+This is Haskell code for construction of a [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compatible list of common Swedish 🇸🇪 words.
 For analysis I've used some Python too.

 # Meta Corpus
 I have not used a "raw" corpus, but rather a parsed version which contains metadata regarding frequency, which saves a lot of time.
 So even though this is not a "raw" corpus, but rather a semi processed one, I will refer to it as the "corpus".